kittgen/kittgen-nestjs/packages/nestjs-typeorm-history/README.md

 # Kittgen TypeORM History

-TypeORM based module for keeping a histories of an entities.
+TypeORM based module for keeping histories of entities.

 [Check the main page for Kittgen](https://github.com/kittgen/kittgen-nestjs) for further information.